George-Mantasas/IoT_Security_System_Code/README.md

 George Mantasas.
 University of the Peloponnese.
 School of Economics and Technology.
 Department of Digital Systems 2023.

-If you want to contact me, you can send me at geo.mantasas@gmail.com
+If you want to contact me, you can send me geo.mantasas@gmail.com